Fifty Years of SAR Automatic Target Recognition: The Road Forward: Problem of SAR ATR

 \textbf{\textit{1) Datasets:}} Constructing larger datasets with smaller biases is crucial for developing advanced detection and recognition algorithms.
 Over the past five decades, the development history of SAR ATR datasets has itself been a technical history that drives the evolution of paradigms in this field.
 TABLE \ref{table:atr_dataset} and TABLE \ref{table:detection_dataset} present the currently available open-source classification and detection datasets, along with official download links.

 \textbf{\textit{2) Evaluation Metrics:}} How do we evaluate the accuracy of SAR ATR systems?
 The answer to this question may vary over time.
 In the early research on detection, there were no widely accepted metrics for evaluating detection accuracy.
 For example, in early studies on ATR systems \cite{novak1993performance}, Novak used the probability of detection for uncamouflaged and camouflaged targets and confusion matrices to assess the classification accuracy of the system.
 Later, ATR methods typically categorized detection results into correct detections (where targets are correctly identified) and false alarms (where non-target objects are mistakenly classified as targets).
 The key performance indicators for these methods include the probability of detection (PD) and the probability of false alarm (PFA).
-Particularly in Constant False Alarm Rate (CFAR) detectors \cite{hansen1980detectabilityGOCFAR, gandhi2002analysisTMCFAR,gandhi2002analysisTMCFAR}, maintaining a constant false alarm rate under various conditions is crucial.
+Particularly in Constant False Alarm Rate (CFAR) detectors \cite{hansen1980detectabilityGOCFAR, gandhi2002analysisTMCFAR}, maintaining a constant false alarm rate under various conditions is crucial.
 In recent years, the most commonly used detection evaluation metrics are accuracy and AP.
-AP is defined as the average detection precision across different recall rates, usually in a class-specific manner \cite{liu2020deep}.
+AP is defined as the average detection precision across different recall rates, typically class-specifically \cite{liu2020deep}.
 The mean AP (mAP) across all classes is typically used as the final performance indicator.
-More details are summarized in TABLE \ref{Tab:Metrics}, and further details are provided in Reference \cite{liu2020deep} and \cite{slesinski2025review}.
+More details are summarized in TABLE \ref{Tab:Metrics}, and further details are provided in \cite{liu2020deep} and \cite{slesinski2025review}.